How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 In the last several decades, there has also been an influx of cats being transported from the south, where pet overpopulation is rampant.
 More homes could be found in the north.
 This activity hasn’t decreased and is adding to the oversaturation of cats in VT.

-The Mean Veterinary Expenditure on Cats per Household Increased From $189 in 2018 to $321 in 2022 Annually.
+The Mean Veterinary Expenditure on Cats per Household Decreased From $163 in 2023 to $138 in 2024.
 (AVMA)

 us cat population

+In 2024, 77.1% of cat owners reported having a regular veterinarian or veterinary practice, and 57.3% visited their veterinarian during the year.
 In 2022, the annual total expense for cats was $321.
-Veterinary expenditure per cat (mean) is $98.
+Veterinary expenditure per cat (mean) was $98.

 Cost of an annual wellness visit for cats: